What is surface and interfacial tension?

 Force tensiometry

-In force tensiometry the force experienced by a probe at the liquid surface is directly measured.
-With the Attension Sigma tensiometers, three techniques are available: the Du Nouy ring method, the Wilhelmy plate method, and the platinum rod.
+In force tensiometry, the force experienced by a probe at the liquid surface is directly measured.
+The three most common techniques for making these measurements are: the Du Nouy ring method, the Wilhelmy plate method, and the platinum rod.
 In each technique, the respective probe is hung from a sensitive balance while being brought in contact with the liquid.
 The size and shape of the probe, contact angle between the probe and liquid, and in some cases liquid density, are incorporated into models to relate the measured force to surface or interfacial tension.
-To simplify the model, Attension probes are made of a platinum/iridium alloy which has a high surface energy and allows the contact angle to go to zero.
+To simplify the model, employing platinum/iridium alloy probes is useful because they have a high surface energy and allow the contact angle to go to zero.

 The Du Nouy ring method brings a platinum ring in contact with the surface or interface [1].
-First, the ring is fully submerged and then slowly lifted up to form a meniscus-like in Fig. 2.
-During this process, the force of the meniscus pulling on the ring is measured with the balance as shown in the plot in Fig. 2.
-Prior to the meniscus tearing, the meniscus will exert a maximum force (point 7 in Fig. 2).
-This maximum force is used in determining the surface tension in the OneAttension software.
+First, the ring is fully submerged and then slowly lifted up to form a meniscus-like in Figure 2.
+During this process, the force of the meniscus pulling on the ring is measured with the balance as shown in the plot in Figure 2.
+Prior to the meniscus tearing, the meniscus will exert a maximum force (point 7 in Figure 2).
+With modern force tensiometers, software programs use this measured maximum force to determine the surface tension.
 While the original theory assumed a ring with infinite diameter and neglected excess liquid pulled up in the circular meniscus, current methods include correction factors in software calculations [2,3].
 These correction factors require the liquid density to be known.

 where ΔF is the net wetting force, 2(t + w) is the wetted perimeter of the probe, and γ is the surface tension.
 Note that the contact angle between the plate and the liquid is assumed to be zero.
 In contrast to the Du Nouy ring method, the density of the liquid is not necessary to measure surface tension.

 Optical tensiometry uses drop or bubble profiles to indirectly measure surface and interfacial tension.
 In the literature, this technique is commonly referred to as axisymmetric drop shape analysis or ADSA [5].
 ADSA can be subdivided into pendant drops/bubbles where a drop or bubble is suspended from a needle or pipette tip; sessile drops where a drop rests on a solid surface; and liquid bridges where a drop is attached to two independent surfaces such as a needle above and a solid surface below.
-Perhaps the most common optical tensiometry technique for measuring surface tension is the pendant drop/bubble method which can be performed with the Attension Theta and Theta Lite platforms.
+Perhaps the most common optical tensiometry technique for measuring surface tension is the pendant drop/bubble method.

 where Δρ is the difference in density between the drop/bubble phase and the continuous (surrounding) phase, g is gravitational acceleration, z is the vertical distance from the drop/bubble apex (Fig. 4), γ is the surface or interfacial tension, and κ is the curvature.
-Equation 2 describes the balance between gravity pulling the drop down in Fig. 4 (left-hand side of eq.
-2) and surface tension resisting this pull (right-hand side).
-Discretizing with respect to arc length along the drop surface, s, leads to three coupled differential equations shown in Fig. 4 [7] that are solved numerically in the OneAttension software.
+Equation 2 describes the balance between gravity pulling the drop down in Figure 4 (left-hand side of Equation 2) and surface tension resisting this pull (right-hand side).
+Discretizing with respect to arc length along the drop surface, s, leads to three dimensionless coupled differential equations shown in Figure 4 [7] that are solved numerically.
+In modern tensiometers, these first-order equations are solved by advanced software programs such as OneAttension.

 Surface and interfacial tension are sensitive to temperature and pressure.
 In the case of temperature, surface tension has been shown experimentally to decrease nearly linearly with temperature.
 The increase in temperature causes a corresponding decrease in cohesive intermolecular forces and this surface tension decreases.
 For example, the surface tension of water and air is 72.8 mN/m at 20°C, while the surface tension at 25°C is 72.0 mN/m.
 Figure 5 plots the surface tension of water and air for a range of temperatures from ref.
 [9].
 As for pressure, surface tension is relatively unaffected by pressure changes until reaching high pressures as would be found in enhanced oil recovery and supercritical fluids.
 The increasing pressure causes dissolution of gas in the liquid, thereby decreasing the surface tension.